Experts are Calling for Higher Protein Intakes for Older Adults

 In my mother’s later years, one of her greatest concerns was falling.
 She knew that a fall could threaten her independence, limit her activities, and reduce her quality of life.
 Today, one in three older adults in the U.S. falls each year!
 A common feature of aging is a gradual, progressive loss of muscle mass and function, called sarcopenia, which can increase the risk of falls and difficulty performing daily activities.
 Loss of muscle mass can also increase risk of osteoporosis or porous bones contributing to bone fractures.
 The National Osteoporosis Foundation states that approximately one in two Caucasian women and as many as one in five men will break a bone due to osteoporosis.
 The good news is that there are lifestyle strategies to help older adults be active and healthy.
 Consuming a diet containing a sufficient amount of high-quality protein each day is one of these strategies.

-A call for healthy older adults to increase their protein intake.
 The current U.S. dietary recommendation for protein is the same for all adults 19 years and older – 0.8 grams (g) per kilogram (kg) of body weight per day.
 This is 56 g/day for the average sedentary man and 46 g/day for the average sedentary woman.
 To determine how much protein your body needs each day based on this recommendation, divide your weight by 2.2 (1 kg equals 2.2 pounds), then multiply that number by 0.8.
 The current protein recommendation is a minimum level to avoid a deficiency, not an intake for optimum health.

 There is growing consensus among protein experts that healthy adults older than 65 years need to consume more protein than 0.8 g/kg/day.
 A recent panel of international experts calls for an end to the current one-size-fits-all protein recommendation for adults.
 To build or maintain muscle strength and function into later years, the panel recommends healthy older adults consume at least 1.0 to 1.2 g protein/kg body weight/day, which is 68 to 82 g protein/day for a person weighing 150 pounds.
 Higher protein intakes (1.2-1.5 g/kg body weight/day) are recommended for at-risk populations, such as malnourished older adults or those at risk of malnutrition because of acute or chronic illness.
 While a high protein diet is considered safe for healthy individuals, it is not recommended for individuals with existing kidney disease.
 Along with increased protein intake, daily physical activity, such as strength training (e.g., lifting weights) and aerobic-style exercise, is recommended for as long as possible to help counter age-associated muscle loss.